Info (english version)

 about the music:

-The sound fetish of contemporary music has had its day, and that is why I am no longer interested in the search and expansion of sonic material.
-On the one hand, I am rather interested in new forms of musical expression, not in an expressionistic or even pseudo-romantic notion, but in the sense of a hyperactive, schizophrenic flitting media society and trash culture, with its attention-disrupting flood of information.
+I am rather interested in new forms of musical expression, not in an expressionistic or even pseudo-romantic notion, but in the sense of a hyperactive, schizophrenic flitting media society and trash culture, with its attention-disrupting flood of information.
 On the other hand, I am fascinated by both musical cliches and tonality, in the sense of everyday noise, as well as so-called “anti-music”, the dilettante or the failure itself, which I perceive as a crucial aesthetic category of the recent past, whether through the reality documentary boom or self-expression experiments via YouTube clips.
 But not in the sense of the sublime feeling of a voyeur, rather in the sense of the beauty of authenticity.
 In a conscious attempt to integrate these elements in my compositions, the underlying idea is no longer the destruction of tradition, which already took place in the modern era, and not the same procedure with the modern music, which itself has already become a new tradition, but a disturbance or destruction, which only deals with itself, thus being perceptible and comprehensible for outsiders, too.
-This is precisely what I see as the role of the composer, since an elite discourse (eg about the “inner nature” of sound) only lets the composer interact as an artist with society to a very limited extent, this kind of interaction, that makes art essential.
+This is precisely what I see as the role of the composer, this kind of interaction with a society, that makes art essential.

 2003 prize winner at the Antonin Dvorak Remix Contest of FM4 and the Volksoper Wien with a/dvorak/symphony/nr9.rmx